-A: Yes, when you email a professor, remember there is an appropriate behavior and language for email.
-Your messages are just like sending paper memos.
+A: Yes, when you email a professor, remember to use professional etiquette (appropriate behavior and language) for email.

-Glossary
+Student Glossary

 NOTE: These definitions are written by students and reflect how most students generally understand these terms.
 The university, college, faculty and staff are not responsible for the accuracy of these terms and no implied promises are intended from these definitions.